 Four people missing after oil rig helicopter crashes off Louisiana coast

-Pilot and three workers were leaving oil platform when crash happened
+A pilot and three workers were leaving the oil platform when the crash happened

 A helicopter carrying four people onboard crashed off the Louisiana coast as it left an oil rig, according to authorities.

-The United States Coast Guard says that it responded to the incident, which took place 10 miles off the coast of Plaquemines Parish in the Gulf of Mexico on Thursday morning.
+The United States Coast Guard says that it responded to the incident, which took place 10 miles off the coast of Plaquemines Parish in the Gulf of Mexico, on Thursday morning.

-Coast Guard officials say that pieces of the helicopter have been located but that there is not yet any sign of the people on it.
+Coast Guard officials told Fox8 that pieces of the helicopter have been located but there is no sign of the people on it.

 Coast Guard Petty Officer Jose Hernandez told WVUE that the crash took place after the pilot picked up three oil workers from a platform owned by Houston-based Walter Oil and Gas.

-PO Hernandez said that the weather did not appear to have been an issue in the area.
+PO Hernandez told the Associated Press that the weather did not appear to have been an issue in the area.

 The Coast Guard called off its search at around 5pm on Thursday, and family members were told that the oil company will conduct its own recovery operation first thing on Friday morning, according to WLOX.